AntonShanyuk/pubsub-hooks/readme.md

 ```
 # Debugging

 When creating a pubSub instance for your app you may want to have a possibility to check the state of your app.
-You may achive that buy passing defining a global variable and passing it as an optional argument of `createPubsub`:
+You may achive that by passing defining a global variable and passing it as an optional argument of `createPubsub`:

 ```ts
 import { createPubsub, SubjectsStorage } from 'pubsub-hooks';